-The Executive team is responsible for ensuring Clean Break has, and regularly reviews its safeguarding policy, and that there are adequate resources across the organisation for effective implementation across all areas of work.
-They must advise the Board of Trustees of any major concerns and present an annual safeguarding report for approval.
+The Executive Team is responsible for ensuring Clean Break has, and regularly reviews its safeguarding policy, and that there are adequate resources across the organisation for effective implementation across all areas of work.
+They must advise the Board of Trustees of any major concerns.